domiomi3/TabPFN-Wide/README.md

 This project uses patches (see `tabpfnwide/patches.py`) to extend or modify the behavior of external libraries such as TabPFN.
 This approach makes it easy to share and inject new functionality without modifying the original source code.

 **However, please note:**
-The APIs of the TabPFN package and related dependencies are actively changing.
+The APIs of the TabPFN package and related dependencies have changed and are actively changing.
 Patches may break unexpectedly with new releases, leading to subtle bugs or runtime errors.
+The current implementation is tested with the versions specified in `requirements.txt`.
+However, we note that the patches are not necessary for training and using TabPFN-Wide models, but only for the analysis scripts as well as extracting attention weights.

 ## Setup
 1. Create and activate a Python environment (e.g., with conda or venv).